Florida State University Athletics

 850-228-3199

-Ricky Argo enters his 10th year as the men’s sprints and relays coach for the Seminoles for the 2025-26 and has been instrumental in the Noles’ recent success on the track.
-Argro has accumulated 71
+Ricky Argo enters his 11th season as the men’s sprints and relays coach for the Seminoles and has been instrumental in the Noles’ recent success on the track.
+Argro has accumulated 71 All-Americans, 43 of those being first-team.
+On the conference level, Argro has racked 27 ACC Champions as well as seven ACC MVPs.

 In 2025, Argro led the men's sprints to a fifth place finish at the Indoor and Outdoor ACC Championship, earning three gold medals and five first team all-members to begin outdoor postseason competition.
 Under the guidance of Argro he led dual sport star Micahi Danzy to an amazing freshman season after he set a new program, acc and meet record in the men's 400-meters with an NCAA leading time of 44.38.
 Danzy time ranks the 22nd-fastest time in collegiate history and seventh-fastest time in U20 history.
 Neo Mosebi also continued the five year winning streak in the men's 100-meters after his winning time of 10.08.
 The 4x100-meter also placed first for the second consecutive year with a time of 39.05.
 The Seminoles went on to qualify 12 athletes to the NCAA National Championship, marking the most since the 2022 season.
 Argro concluded his 10th season with one first and second-team All-American.